-My Garage Door is Working Right.
+My Garage Door isn't Working Right.
 Could it be a small issue?by Specialty Door Service on 05/11/17

 As both a commercial garage door and a residential garage door repair company, we have seen just about every kind of problem, break, or repair issue you could ever run into.
 We’ve seen some crazy and unusual one-of-a-kind issues for sure, but in most cases, what you’re seeing go wrong with your door (whether it’s a door at work or at home) is probably more common than you realize.